rstms/tcellhello/README.md

-# tcellhello - a sparkly go tcell sparkly demo
+# tcellhello - a go tcell demo

 Full-screen animated display with realtime interactive keyboard control.
 Displays a character in random colors and locations on the console.